-The Texas state legislature appropriated funds during the 2021 legislative session to support the development and provision of specialized, community-based services and care to child and youth survivors.
-Specifically, the Texas Legislature appropriated \$5.6 million over the 2019-20 biennium to the Child Sex Trafficking Team in the Office of the Governor.
-The duties of this team include supporting specialized services and a continuum of care for sex trafficked children regardless of system involvement.
-Additionally, the Texas Legislature has appropriated "approximately \$2.5 million of these funds to provide grants to support victim services" and "\$1,750,000 in each fiscal year of the 2019-20 biennium for the purpose of making grants to counties to address commercial sexual exploitation."
-Lastly, funds were appropriated to support child-serving agencies with developing and providing specialized services and ensuring a continuum of care for child and youth survivors who interact or are involved with state systems.
+The Texas state legislature appropriated funds during the 2023 session to support the development and provision of specialized, community-based services and care to child and youth survivors.
+Further, funds were appropriated to support child-serving agencies with developing and providing specialized services and ensuring a continuum of care for child and youth survivors who interact or are involved with state systems.